Who will win Love Island 2019? Latest odds for boys, girls and favourite couple

 Who is the favourite boy to win Love Island 2019?

-It’s early days, but most bookmakers are predicting that either firefighter Michael Griffiths or Curtis Pritchard (brother to Strictly’s AJ) will win.
+Most bookmakers are predicting that either firefighter Michael Griffiths or Tommy Fury (brother to Tyson Fury) will win.

 - Everything you need to know about Love Island 2019